Skip to main content

 • *3

-Until FY2021, the response rate was based on the satisfaction survey for Nomura Real Estate Development alone, and from FY2022, it will be the response rate for the awareness survey for the Nomura Real Estate Group as a whole.
+Until the fiscal year ended March 2022, the response rate was based on the satisfaction survey for Nomura Real Estate Development alone, and from the fiscal year ended March 2023, it will be the response rate for the group-wide awareness survey for the Nomura Real Estate Group as a whole.
 (Target expanded from approximately 2,000 to approximately 7,000 people.)

 • *4